 For your locs to grow long and grow fast you need to be intentional about your hair growth journey and take care of yourself and your hair.
 Growing your locs long also takes patience.
 So, be patient and trust your process.

-This Loc hair growth bundle may help you to foster good habits + it includes the hair measurement resources mentioned earlier.
+This Loc hair growth planner may help you to foster good habits + it includes a link to the hair measurement resources mentioned earlier.

 That’s all for now.